spearbit/portfolio/content/bridges/BridgeSecurityIntroduction.md

 The open, collaborative, and composable nature of web3 is one of the most appealing attributes of blockchain for developers.
 Before the existence of bridge protocols, each blockchain was inhibited by the liquidity and applications within its own domain.
 The introduction of bridges has provided an avenue for enabling data exchange, smart contracts, token transfer, and instructions between two independent protocols.

-1. **Capital Efficiency:** Users can make and receive transfers without having to pay high transaction fees for every transaction.
+1. **Capital Efficiency:** Users can obtain the same utility by using a dApp on a cheaper blockchain.
+Assets are briged from an expensive to a cheap blockchain and transacted upon there at lower network fees.
 This opens the door applications like gaming and mass market applications.
 A simple example of this efficiency is a user can bridge their token from Ethereum (Layer 1) to Polygon (Layer 2) to enjoy much lower transaction fees.
-2. **Cross-chain bonding:** Bridges enable users to transfer digital assets from a blockchain that holds significant value, but few dapps of its own, such as Bitcoin, to one that has a developed DeFi ecosystem, like Ethereum, and a need for additional liquidity.
+2. **Cross-chain bonding:** Bridges enable users to transfer digital assets from a blockchain that holds significant value, but few dapps of its own, such as Bitcoin, to one that has a developed DeFi ecosystem, like Ethereum, and is in need for additional liquidity.
-3. **Composability:** Bridges give users the ability to have freedom when it comes to the DeFi applications they can interact, opening up possibilities beyond the Native chain.
+3. **Interoperability:** Bridges give users the ability to have freedom when it comes to the DeFi applications they can interact, opening up possibilities beyond the Native chain.
 For example, let's say there is ABC project on Arbitrum that offers 15% APY on DAI in a liquidity pool, but the user has assets on the Ethereum chain.
 In this scenario, the user can bridge their Ethereum tokens to Arbitrum and access this yield.
 The user can then bridge the LP tokens back to Ethereum and borrow against these on a lending platform, like Aave.
+4. **Composability**: atomic multi-chain transactions have not evolved yet, but it is expected that they will via the emergence of super builder entities to validate multiple chains to capture inter-chain MEV.
+This means users can submit a transaction batch that touches multiple chain.
+Example: a rollup sequencer accepts a batch of 3 transations from a user: (1) a withdraw tx from an Ethereum-tethered rollup a chain (2) a deposit to Polygon's deposit contract on Ethereum (3) a swap tx on Polygon.
-4. **Scalability:** Bridges are designed to withstand high transaction volumes, which enables greater scalability without forcing developers and users to give up the liquidity and network effect of the original chains.
+5. **Scalability:** Bridges are designed to withstand high transaction volumes, which enables greater scalability without forcing developers and users to give up the liquidity and network effect of the original chains.
    <br>

 ## How does a bridge operate?